yuhko-msft/microsoft-graph-docs/api-reference/beta/resources/security-error-codes.md

 - If a provider times out, HttpStatusCode.GatewayTimeout (504) is returned in the warning header.
 - If an internal provider error happens, HttpStatusCode.InternalServerError (500) is used in the warning header.

-If a data provider returns 2xx or 404, it’s not shown in the warning header because these codes are expected for success or when data is not found respectively.
+If a data provider returns 2xx or 404, it's not shown in the warning header because these codes are expected for success or when data is not found respectively.
 In a federated system, a 404 not found is expected as many times the data is only known to one or several, but not all, providers.

 ## Example